ibexa/documentation-developer/docs/guide/http_cache.md

 Response tagging using this tag is currently meant to be done inline in the template logic / views based on your decision.

-!!! tip Troubleshooting with contents tagged by the huge number of tags (too long headers)
+!!! tip Troubleshooting - Content tagged by a big number of tags (too long headers)

-    In case of complex contents, like for instance Landing Pages with many blocks, you might get into trouble with too long response `xkey` header what might cause not all of necessary cache entries being tagged properly.
-You can see `502 Headers too long` errors then.
+    In case of complex Content, for instance Landing Pages with many blocks, you might get into trouble with too long response `xkey` header.
+Because of this, necessary cache entries may not be tagged properly.
+You will see `502 Headers too long` errors then.
-    If this is your case, please consider running your Varnish instance(s) with increased values of the following runtime settings:
+    If this is your case, run your Varnish instance(s) with increased values of the following runtime settings:

     - [http-resp-hdr-len](https://varnish-cache.org/docs/5.1/reference/varnishd.html#http-resp-hdr-len)
     - [http_req_hdr_len](https://varnish-cache.org/docs/5.1/reference/varnishd.html#http-max-hdr)
     - [http-resp-size](https://varnish-cache.org/docs/5.1/reference/varnishd.html#http-resp-size)

-    If you need to see these long headers in the `varnishlog`, you have to adapt also the [vsl-reclen](https://varnish-cache.org/docs/5.1/reference/varnishd.html#vsl-reclen) setting.
+    If you need to see these long headers in the `varnishlog` adapt the [vsl-reclen](https://varnish-cache.org/docs/5.1/reference/varnishd.html#vsl-reclen) setting.

 ### Response tagging process